vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 > why we submit as many things as we can at once.
 > OpenGL (Vulkan's predecessor) allows you to execute commands one by one, but in reality
 > implementations buffer commands internally into command buffers.
 In other words, OpenGL
 > automatically does what Vulkan requires us to do manually.
-In practice OpenGL's automatic
+In practice, OpenGL's automatic
 > buffering often causes more harm than good in performance-critical applications.

 We are going to submit the commands to the GPU, so let's create a primary command buffer: